loobinsk/testsight/README.en.md

 Async IO isn’t used on purpose: building the graph is CPU-bound and runs once per invocation, so asyncio would add complexity without measurable wins.

+## ⚠️ Limitations & tips
+- The analysis relies on static imports; dynamically loaded tests or modules might be missed.
+Tune `testsight.tokens` and keep test files in predictable locations.
+- Only files visible in `git diff` (or explicitly passed on CLI) are considered.
+Remember to `git add` staged changes and pick the correct `diff.mode`.
+- Misconfigured naming rules shrink coverage.
+Extend the `naming` section with your prefixes/directories if your layout differs from defaults.
+- Keep a safety net for high-risk changes (e.g. nightly full suite) and treat Testsight as a feedback accelerator rather than a total replacement for your test matrix.

 ## 🧪 Tests & demos
 Twenty pytest cases live under `tests/`; they create temporary repos, run `git add/commit`, call the CLI and verify outcomes.
 Perfect for documentation and regression coverage.